anoma/ferveo/docs/ferveo.tex.md

 AVSS can only offer resiliance when $W \ge 3t + 2f + 1$, implying $t<W/3$.
 Synchronous VSS can achieve resiliance when $W \ge 2t+1$, implying $t < W/2$.
 The privacy threshold $p$ is the value such that subsets of nodes of weight at least $p+1$ can always recover the key or perform operations using the key, and subsets nodes of weight at most $p$ are unable to recover the key or perform operations using the key.
 It must be $p < W - t$.
 The default values $t = W/3 - 1$ and $p = 2W/3$ offer maximal sharing of the key.

+### Assumptions

+Under the asynchronous model, node clocks are not synchronized and messages can be delayed for abritrary periods of time.

+In practice a weak synchrony assumption is needed to assure liveness.
+Under weak synchrony, the time difference $delay(T)$ between the time a message was sent ($T$) and the time it is received doesn't grow indefinitely over time.

+#### Tendermint
+Tendermint works under the partially syncrhonous model.
+In this model, there exist a point in time (GST - Global Stabilization Time) after which messages are delivered within a specific time bound.
+The GST and time bound are not known in advance.
+Tendermint tolerates a $t$-limited Byzantine adversary, with resilience
+$n \ge 3t+1$

+#### Ferveo
+Ferveo's model and resilience will be the most restrictive of the above:
+$n \ge 3t+1$ under the partially synchronous mode

 ### Curve

 The curve used is BLS12-381. $\mathbb{G}_1$ denotes the prime order subgroup of order $r$ and $\mathbb{F}_r$ is the scalar field of BLS12-381 with prime order $r$.
 The pairing operation is $e(P,Q) : \mathbb{G}_1 \times \mathbb{G}_2$ \rightarrow \mathbb{G}_T$.
 The generator of $\mathbb{G}_1$ and $\mathbb{G}_2$ are denoted $G_1$ and $G_2$ respectively.